Wisdom Teeth Removal

 Most people will recover within a few days, and discomfort should be quite mild.
 We will provide full instructions on caring for the extraction site until it has healed.
 It is best to avoid smoking for the first few days after surgery as this could delay healing.

-Both Swansea Dental Practice and Advance Family Dental are equipped with special tools and materials to perform wisdom tooth surgery.
+Swansea Dental Practice is equipped with special tools and materials to perform wisdom tooth surgery.
 Wisdom tooth surgery is a special interest of Dr Scott Speirs and he has considerable experience in this area.